Retopology | What is Retopology? | Autodesk

 See how multiple industries use 3ds Max to create captivating experiences and memorable products.

-Retopology is the process of re-creating or optimising the mesh structure of a 3D model, typically a high-resolution or detailed model, to improve its efficiency, performance and suitability for tasks like animation (US site), real-time rendering or 3D printing.
-This involves creating a new mesh topology by manually or semiautomatically placing vertices, edges and faces to achieve clean, logical and animation-friendly geometries.
-Retopology helps reduce polygon count, resolve issues with mesh deformations and prepare the model for texturing and other applications while preserving essential details from the original model.
+Retopology is the process of re-creating or optimizing the mesh structure of a 3D model, typically a high-resolution or detailed model, to improve its efficiency, performance, and suitability for tasks like animation, real-time rendering, or 3D printing.
+This involves creating a new mesh topology by manually or semiautomatically placing vertices, edges, and faces to achieve clean, logical, and animation-friendly geometries.
+Retopology helps reduce polygon count, resolve issues with mesh deformations, and prepare the model for texturing and other applications while preserving essential details from the original model.

-Retopology creates a new, optimised mesh topology for an existing 3D model, primarily to improve performance, animation and technical aspects while preserving detail.
-Remeshing is a broader process of altering a 3D model’s mesh, often for purposes beyond optimisation, such as reducing polygon count, smoothing surfaces or conforming to a reference shape.
+Retopology creates a new, optimized mesh topology for an existing 3D model, primarily to improve performance, animation, and technical aspects while preserving detail.
+Remeshing is a broader process of altering a 3D model’s mesh, often for purposes beyond optimization, such as reducing polygon count, smoothing surfaces, or conforming to a reference shape.
 While retopology focuses on specific technical and artistic goals, remeshing encompasses a wider range of mesh modifications with varied applications.
-The choice between the two depends on the needs and objectives of the 3D modelling task.
+The choice between the two depends on the needs and objectives of the 3D modeling task.